 We tracked up the stairs to my place and found a vase for the flowers as we discussed his long drive and our plans for the evening.

 I was excited, but after only a few minutes together I started to sense that something was wrong.
 David appeared to be a bit more on the serious side than I remembered.
 He seemed conservative, maybe even dull.
-I thought back to the night online when he failed my sense of humor test.
-(Name the movie this line is from: “How about a nice warm glass of shut the hell up?!")
+This was going to be the beginning of something grand.

 That’s OK, I told myself.
 He’s just making sure he looks good.
 He wouldn’t want to be embarrassed by having a piece of cheese stuck in his teeth.
+He’s not conceited.
+He’s conscientious.
+We are meant for each other, dammit!
 He is the same wonderful, witty, charming guy I’ve known for the past eight weeks.
-This weekend will be just fine.
+Everything will be just fine.

-I may well have believed all of that if I hadn’t sat through three days of instructions on how to deal with my ex-husband, avoid a hangover, lower my PG&E bill and properly care for houseplants, among many other topics of no interest to me.
-I might have fallen head over heals in love if I didn’t have to listen to a very long and boring lecture detailing the holes in the theories of the “so-called” depletion of the ozone layer.
-I probably would have found his intellect endearing or even sexy if I wasn’t forced to listen to Rush Limbaugh all weekend or if I wasn’t sternly instructed to get my foot off the dash.
-“This is a $30,000 car.
+I may well have believed all of that if I hadn’t sat through three days of his instructions on how to deal with my ex-husband, avoid a hangover, lower my PG&E bill and properly care for houseplants.
+I might have fallen head over heals in love if I didn’t have to listen to a very long and boring lecture detailing the holes in the theories of the ‘so-called” depletion of the ozone layer or if I wasn’t sternly instructed to get my foot off the dash.
+‘This is a $30,000 car.
 Do you have $30,000?”

 Let me write you a check, Professor.

-Needless to say, there wasn’t a love connection between David4816 and this SassyChicoGrl.
+Needless to say, there was no love connection between me and David4816.
 No chemistry at all.
 But why?
 What happened?
 We were a top-ranking match!
 We were supposed to click!
 Was it the age difference?
 He’s 40; I’m 31.
-Was it a cultural clash?
-Chico and L.A. are at opposite ends of the spectrum when it comes to, well, everything.
-Or, was it something more?

-And my high hopes of finding someone online?
+My high hopes of finding someone online?
 They have been lowered significantly.
 OK, I’ll be honest: They’re gone.
-But since my membership on udate.com has not yet expired, I can’t remove my screen name or profile from the site.
+But since my membership on udate has not yet expired, I can’t remove my screen name or profile from the site.
 I did, however, delete my picture and change my profile.
 I am now a 5-foot-tall, 240-pound, tattoo-bedecked bisexual Bulgarian mud wrestler with a three-day beard.
 Sassy?
 How about Scary?
-If that doesn’t say "so long udate," I don’t know what does.
+If that doesn’t say ‘so long udate," I don’t know what does.